Hugo Viana: International career

 Viana made his debut with Portugal on 14 November 2001, in a 5–1 friendly defeat of Angola.
 Replacing suspended Daniel Kenedy in the last minute, he was an unused member at the 2002 FIFA World Cup, but missed UEFA Euro 2004 on home soil.
 Manager José Romão called him up for the under-23 team for the football tournament at the 2004 Summer Olympics in Greece; he and João Paulo were sent off in a 4–2 group stage elimination by Costa Rica.

 Viana then returned to the senior side, and scored his only international goal on 12 October 2005 to conclude a 3–0 home win over Latvia in 2006 FIFA World Cup qualification; he appeared in two matches – both as a substitute – as the team came fourth at the finals in Germany.
 He was called as a last-minute replacement for injured Carlos Martins to the Euro 2012 squad, with the team already in training camp; he was unused in a run to the semi-finals but ended a five-year international exile in a pre-tournament friendly against Macedonia.

 Style of play

 Viana was known for his range of passing and his control of the ball, as well as for taking powerful shots from distance, including from free kicks.
 Conversely, his ability to contribute equally to defence was criticised by pundits.
 His comparative lack of pace meant that he struggled when placed on the left wing due to Newcastle's strength in central midfield.
 Charlie Woods, the scout who recommended him to the club, reflected in 2020 that he played like Mesut Özil.

 Personal life

-Viana married Raquel Gomes in a Catholic ceremony in Orada, Albufeira in March 2003.
-The marriage produced a daughter and a son.
+Viana married Raquel Gomes in a Catholic ceremony in Orada, Albufeira in June 2003.
+The marriage produced two daughters and a son.

 In 2004, Viana lost his wedding ring on Newcastle Town Moor, but it was returned by a young fan due to the name engraved onto it.